apache/infrastructure-website/content/pages/roundtable.md

 (qbot is an Infra tool to simplify actions within the ASF Slack workspace.)

+`roundtable` is now in your list of channels.
+In the future, you will can just click on its link rather than asking to join it again.

 When you are in the channel, you can share messages with others as a sort of pre-meeting.
 At some point an infra staffer will post a message inviting people to join the channel **huddle**.
 Te link to join the huddle looks like a white dot beside the outline of a headset.
 Click the link to join the huddle.

 ### What happens in the roundtable